 There is no special requirement for being a Kafka professional.
 But we have underlined some streams and professionals –

-- Developers who willingly want to make a career in Big Data stream and want to accelerate there career.
+- Developers who willingly want to make a career in Big Datastream and want to accelerate their career.

-- Testing professional have a good scope in Kafka in terms of Queuing and Messaging systems
+- Testing professionals have a good scope in Kafka in terms of Queuing and Messaging systems.

-- Project Manager is needed if the above professional is there for better management of the resources.
+- A project Manager is needed if the above professional is there for better management of the resources.
 So, higher positions are also available for the management professionals in the field of Kafka.

 Why use Kafka?

 For the purpose of data tracking and manipulating them as per the business need, Kafka is preferred worldwide.
-It gives the possibility to stream data in real time with real-time analytics.
-It is fast, scalable, and durable and designed as fault tolerance.
-There are multiple use cases present over the web where you can see why JMS, RabbitMQ, and AMQP are not even considered to work with as the need is to operate huge volume and responsiveness.
+It gives the possibility to stream data in real-time with real-time analytics.
+It is fast, scalable, and durable, and designed as fault tolerance.
+There are multiple use cases present over the web where you can see why JMS, RabbitMQ, and AMQP are not even considered to work with as the need is to operate huge volumes and responsiveness.

-It has high throughput, reliable setup with replication characteristics which makes it a preferable choice to work on IoT sensors.
+It has high throughput, reliable setup with replication characteristics, making it a preferable choice to work on IoT sensors.